Teamdael/spellbook/_posts/2017-01-01-glitterdust.markdown

 ---
 layout: post
-title:  "Abi Dalzim's Horrid Wilting"
+title:  "Glitterdust"
 date:   2017-01-01
-source: XGTE.150
+source: From the Arcane Archive
-tags: [sorcerer, wizard, level8, necromancy]
+tags: [bard, cleric, druid, sorcerer, warlock, witch, wizard, level3, conjuration, hb, fan]
 ---

-**8th-level necromancy**
+**3rd-level conjuration**

 **Casting Time**: 1 action

-**Range**: 150 feet
+**Range**: Self (15-foot cone)

-**Components**: V, S, M (a bit of sponge)
+**Components**: V, S, M (a handful of powdered mica)

-**Duration**: Instantaneous
+**Duration**: Concentration, up to 1 minute

-You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren’t affected, and plants and water elementals make this saving throw with disadvantage.
-A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.
-Nonmagical plants in the area that aren’t creatures, such as trees and shrubs, wither and die instantly.
+You spray golden particles in a 15-foot cone, covering all creatures and objects in that area.
+Each creature in the area must make a Constitution save or be blinded for the duration.
+A creature blinded by this spell can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+An affected creature or object can’t benefit from being invisible for the duration.